ChronoCoders/emotional-chain/replit.md

 This project is a full-stack web application implementing **EmotionalChain**, the world's first emotion-powered blockchain using Proof of Emotion (PoE) consensus.
 The application features a terminal-style interface for interacting with blockchain operations, monitoring network status, and managing validators with biometric data integration.

-**Latest Update (July 30, 2025):** Successfully completed Step 6 of converting from blockchain simulation to real blockchain implementation.
-Now features enterprise-grade production infrastructure with comprehensive deployment automation, operational monitoring, and high availability architecture.
-The system includes NodeManager for lifecycle management, LoadBalancer for intelligent traffic distribution, MonitoringSystem with Prometheus integration, SecurityManager with threat protection, Docker/Kubernetes deployment configurations, and complete CI/CD pipelines providing production-ready infrastructure with 99.9% uptime SLA, auto-scaling, and multi-region deployment capabilities.
+**Latest Update (July 30, 2025):** Successfully completed Step 7 of converting from blockchain simulation to real blockchain implementation.
+Now features comprehensive SDK and developer ecosystem with multi-language support (JavaScript/TypeScript, React, Python), complete biometric integration APIs, real-time WebSocket connections, consensus monitoring tools, testing framework, and production-ready DApp templates.
+The SDK provides developer-friendly APIs for wallet management, emotional authentication, biometric device integration, consensus participation, and comprehensive error handling with extensive documentation and example applications.

 ## User Preferences